DaLawnChair/Pancreas-Cancer-Prognosis/README.md

 ADD:
-* put all important metrics in a csv file
-* do validation set from the training set and see how it's accuracy is when training XXX
-* implement early stopping XXX
 * resize images to largest box size for all patients, and apply that box to all tumors to stop auto-rescaling
 * groupkfolds with classifcation on each slices, then do majourity voting on each prediciton to decide final classificaiton (gives way more data to work with and learn from)
-* add guassian noise to the test Tranformation XXXX

 For model testing:
 * weight normalization layer, and view the different techniques (ie L2)